Family, friends, colleagues and politicians speak out following the killing of Veronica Guerin.

 After the tributes in the Dáil the house observed a minute's silence to pay their respects to Veronica Guerin.

-An RTÉ News report by Colm Connolly broadcast on 26 June 1996.
+An RTÉ News report broadcast on 26 June 1996.
+The reporter is Colm Connolly.

 Roisín Duffy takes a look back at the career of Veronica Guerin and the contribution she made to the world of journalism.